-Avoid if allergic to bromelain, pineapple, honeybee, venom, latex, birch pollen, carrots, celery, fennel, cypress pollen, grass pollen, papain, rye flour, wheat flour, or other members of the Bromeliaceaefamily.
-Use cautiously with history of bleeding disorder, stomach ulcers, heart disease, liver disease, or kidney disease.
-Use cautiously before dental or surgical procedures or while driving or operating machinery.
+Avoid if allergic to bromelain, pineapple, honeybee, venom, latex, birch pollen, carrots, celery, fennel, cypress pollen, grass pollen, papain, rye flour, wheat flour, or members of the Bromeliaceaefamily.
+Use cautiously with a history of bleeding disorders, stomach ulcers, or heart, liver, or kidney disease.
+Use caution before dental or surgical procedures or while driving or operating machinery.
 Avoid if pregnant or breastfeeding.

 Unclear or conflicting scientific evidence

 Black seed: Studies in patients with allergies found that black seed decreased allergic disease severity, slightly decreased plasma triglycerides (levels of fat within the blood), and slightly increased HDL cholesterol.
 The effect of black seed for allergies is still not clear and further study is required.

 Avoid with a known allergy/hypersensitivity to black seed, its constituents, black seed oil, or to members of the Ranunculaceae family.
 Allergic contact dermatitis has been reported after topical use of black seed or the oil from the seed.

 Cat's claw: Cat's claw may have anti-inflammatory effects, which has led to research of this herb for conditions such as allergies.
 Large, high-quality human studies are needed comparing effects of cat's claw alone vs. placebo.